Energy0124/freepiano/README.md

 **2012-04-25  FreePiano 1.3**

-* Fixed a bug that volume and output buffer size can¡¯t be saved.
+* Fixed a bug that volume and output buffer size can't be saved.
 * Fixed a bug that unable to read midi controller message.
 * Adds English language support.
 * Adds Chinese key label support.